How to Make Bank on Your Rental Property

 As the saying goes, in real estate, it’s all about finding the perfect house in the right location.

-● Look for properties conducive to entertaining and high-volume use.
-Avoid anything too old or in ill repair, or you could be sinking in extra cash.
-However, if you want to make renovations to the property, MyPropertyMan can help you manage the project, as well as provide consulting and help you coordinate with contractors.
+Look for properties conducive to entertaining and high-volume use.
+Avoid anything too old or in disrepair, or you could be sinking in extra cash.
+However, if you do want to make renovations, My Property Man can help you manage the project, provide consulting, and coordinate with contractors.

 Funding